ALARA Principle: Minimizing Radiation Dose in Radiography

 Proper shielding is considered when exposed to radiation in any diagnostic room.

-X-ray shielding are lead apron, a concrete wall near a radiation exposure panel, gonadal or thyroid shielding, etc.
+X-ray shielding includes a lead apron, a concrete wall near a radiation exposure panel, gonadal or thyroid shielding, etc.

 Use this shielding whenever possible, in portable exposure or X-ray room studies.